- GET PUBLISHED

 2. Any event open to the public for a reasonable cost is eligible for a listing on the calendar.
 We define a “reasonable cost” as something a family could afford to attend with their children.
 Admission costs need to be under $10 for adults, $5 for children, and things that are free for kids are even better.

 3. More costly events may be considered if they are community projects or fundraisers.
-Write to Ruby Tanner with inquiries if your event is more costly, but you think it might qualify.
+Write to Les Tanner with inquiries if your event is more costly but you think it might qualify.

 4. Send ONE-LINE CALENDAR LISTINGS AND QUERIES to:

 Calendar Submission Deadlines

 All event details, contact information and photos are due on or before the fifteenth of the month, two issues prior to publication.
 Event publication is first-come, first-served.
 Publication is not guaranteed, because of space limitations.